davidgalindo/react-native-arcgis-mapview/README.md

 # Installation Instructions
 ### Install the package and link it
-`yarn install react-native-arcgis-mapview` or `npm install react-native-arcgis-mapview`
+`yarn add react-native-arcgis-mapview` or `npm install react-native-arcgis-mapview`

 Then run `react-native link react-native-arcgis-mapview`